learn-co-students/git-flow-001-prework-web/README.md

 ### Getting a Remote Branch

 Many times when working in groups, a developer will branch off of master, in this example let's call this branch "change-color-scheme", add some code, then push this new branch to the remote repo for another developer to work on.

+#### Lauren Time

 Since you're working on this project alone, you're going to mimic the remote creation of a new branch.

-* You're going to pretend to be a team member for this section.
+You're going to pretend to be a team member for this section.
+This team member you will pretend to be is named Lauren and Lauren loves to add designs and stuff to readmes.

+* The first step is to pretend to be Lauren.
-* Create a new branch called "add-fireflies" in your git-flow repository on Github using the pictured interface:
+* As Lauren, create a new branch called "add-fireflies" in your git-flow repository on Github using the pictured interface:
   * ![branch dropdown](/img/branch-dropdown.png)
 * Type "add-fireflies" then click on "Create branch: add-fireflies from 'master'", as pictured below:
 ![firefly branch](/img/firefly-branch.png)